Get

 What Is the Most Common Allergy In Dogs?

 Dogs can be allergic to things in their environment, which is most common, or to ingredients in the food they eat.
 Food allergies are commonly to the protein source in the food, such as chicken, beef, or egg, while plants, pollens, mold, dust mites, chemicals or fleas can be causes of allergies in the environment.
-Speak to your vet to try and help determine exactly what your dog is allergic to.
+Speak to a vet to try and help determine exactly what your dog is allergic to.

 English cocker spaniel dog eating food drinking water from bowl on the floot in the kitchen home

-Image Credit: Switlana Sonyashna, Shutterstock
+Image By: Switlana Sonyashna, Shutterstock

 Should You Take Your Dog to the Vet for Allergies?

 Allergies can be very irritating, causing inflammation that leads to itchiness, swelling, and redness of the skin.
 If dogs scratch or chew their skin excessively, it can lead to wounds or even an infection.
-If your dog is scratching or biting uncontrollably, it’s time to see your veterinarian to try to get them some relief.
+If your dog is scratching or biting uncontrollably, it’s time to see a veterinarian to try to get them some relief.

-Conclusion
+In Conclusion

 Dogs can suffer from allergies, just like humans can.
 The most common types of allergies are flea allergies and allergies to environmental factors.
 While the allergy itself cannot be cured, it is possible to help soothe the itching and try to manage the other signs associated with allergic reactions.

-And, while you can get medication and creams from the vet, some home remedies can help.
+While you can get medication and creams from the vet, some home remedies can help.

 See also: